Restoring Onsite Services

 Q: Can I print at the Libraries?

 A: Yes!
-Contactless printing (Black & White and Color) is available by appointment at the Science and Engineering Library, located on the second floor of the Lederle Lowrise.
-Appointments can be made Monday – Friday, 9 AM – 4 PM.
+Contactless printing (Black & White and Color) is available via self-service at the Science and Engineering Library, with printers located on the second floor of the Lederle Lowrise.
 Printing costs are currently being waived.
 1. Upload a document to UPrint (don’t hit the “Print” button!
-2. Make an appointment to pick up your document at SEL: https://libcal.library.umass.edu/reserve/printatsel.
-When you arrive, please wear a mask and have your UCard ready, call our staff (545-1370), who will assist you with your document.
-Email firstname.lastname@example.org).
+2. Go to one of the printing stations.
+Make sure you have your UCARD with you.
+3. Print your documents using UPrint.
+For assistance, call our staff (545-1370) or email firstname.lastname@example.org.

 Q: Does the Library have study spaces available?